- Follow

 - The cost of the degree or major and use of institutional resources

-- Vice Provost for Undergraduate Education & Student Success to ensure that academic policies are being followed in degree design
+- Vice Provost for Undergraduate Education & Student Success and faculty chair of the Undergraduate Academic Council to ensure that academic policies are being followed in degree design

 - Office of Strategic Marketing and Communication for information on marketing potential of new degree program (addressed in Executive Summary, Appendix A, I)